johnrigler/litecore-dimecash/README.md

 47358 1
 ```
 So a transaction of $X.00047358 sent to an unspendable address
-something like DCFUNTiMESXXXXXXXXXXXXXXXferbre would be seen as going to an
-unspendable address.
+something like DCFUNTiMESXXXXXXXXXXXXXXXferbre could easily be interpreted as an intentional registration of 47358. http://dime.cash renders a crude PHP browser which would show this on the doge chain.
+Because this is intended to be a universal system, various currencies, blockchains, or other ledger solutions such as Hedera Hashgraph could be side-chained into each other in an atomic way.

 The token in this system would be called a diamond and normal spendable addresses would begin with DC.